CS4224-Claps/project/README.md

 ### Seeding the database

-1. `python cassandra/setup.py [--schema cassandra/schema/schema.cql] [--seed ../seed/data_files/]`.
-(In brackets are the configuration options with its default values)
+1. Run `python cassandra/setup.py [--schema SCHEMA_FILE] [--seed SEED_DIR]`.
+By default, the schema files can be found at `cassandra/schema` folder

-2. The following gives more information about the command line options for the cassandra setup script:
+The following gives more information about the command line options for the cassandra setup script:

 ```
 usage: setup.py [-h] [-c CONFIG_FILE] [--schema SCHEMA] [--seed SEED_DIR]